LibrariesHacked/librarieshacked.github.io/_posts/2021-02-26-great-library-services.md

 I would have liked something like this to be [coded in the open](https://gds.blog.gov.uk/2017/09/04/the-benefits-of-coding-in-the-open/), as per Government Digital Service standards.
 But Suffolk Libraries are an independent charity rather than a public body, and will have different commercial considerations.

 The utopia is to have public library services building and maintaining open source software, with a mix of in-service skills and external collaboration.
-That isn't what this is, but it's still an impressive example of how libraries can develop control their own software.
+That isn't what this is, but it's still an impressive example of how libraries can control their own software.

 ### Leeds web accessibility